akeneo/pim-api-docs/content/guides/erp-connection/introduction.md

 Before starting this guide, you need to understand that Akeneo PIM should only manage **"cold" product information**.
 It means that Akeneo PIM only owns marketing product information that needs to be checked, organized, enriched.
 And “cold” product information means that this information does not change every day.

-Concerning **“hot product information”** (i.e. product information that changes frequently: prices or stock), this information should be directly transmitted from your ERP solution to the eCommerce solution without passing through Akeneo PIM.
+Concerning **“hot product information”** (i.e. product information that changes frequently: as prices or stock data), this information should be directly transmitted from your ERP solution to the eCommerce solution without passing through Akeneo PIM.

 For example, **up-to-date price and stock information** of a product should never be stored in Akeneo PIM and should be transmitted directly from the ERP into the eCommerce solution.

 :::info
 For price information, Akeneo PIM has the capability of storing product price information, but only for a **“reference price”** and not an **“up-to-date”** price.
-This **reference price** is only used by Julia for information purposes and is therefore normally never exported from the PIM to a final solution.
+This **reference price** is only used by PIM users for information purposes and is therefore normally never exported from the PIM to a final solution.
 :::

 Ok... now that this product data dispatch from your ERP solution is crystal clear, let's start! 🚀